teemtee/docs/blog/web/blog.md

 Traceability is an important aspect of the testing process.
-It is essential to have a bi-directional link between test coverage and issues covered by it so that we can easily:
+It is essential to have a bi-directional link between test coverage and issues covered by those tests so that we can easily:

  * identify issues covered by the given test
  * locate tests covering given issues